 - Reproductive problems (in both men and women)

 - High blood pressure and hypertension

 - Muscle and joint pain

 Where lead is found:

-The job.
+- The workplace.
 If you work with lead, you could bring it home on your hands or clothes.
 Shower and change clothes before coming home.
-Launder your work clothes separately from the rest of your family's clothes.
+Launder your work clothes separately from the rest of your family’s clothes.